 Other adverse effects are rare but may include facial swelling, hives, vomiting, or diarrhea.
 If you notice your dog exhibiting any of these signs, contact your veterinarian immediately.

-Transmission of canine influenza
+Transmission of the canine influenza virus

 Canine influenza is transmitted by coughing or sneezing, through contact with nasal secretions, and from contact with infected surfaces or clothing.
 The incubation period for canine influenza is one to five days.
 Most dogs show symptoms of canine influenza two to three days after exposure to the virus.
 This means that a dog could transmit canine influenza to other dogs before showing symptoms.
 The virus lives on surfaces and clothing for up to 24 to 48 hours and is easily inactivated by most household detergents and disinfectants.